-- Review the Trust and academy website, these sites contain lots of useful information about the academy and their key priorities.
+- Review the Trust and school website, these sites contain lots of useful information about the school and their key priorities.

-- Visits can be arranged outside your usual working day, please speak to the academy contact.
+- Visits can be arranged outside your usual working day, please speak to the school contact.

 - You must complete the online or paper format of the Pontefract Academies Trust application form.